1. Rivers

 To learn more about allowances and general airline information visit Airline Information & Restrictions.

-AIR OFFER RESTRICTIONS: Offer expires September 30, 2025.
+AIR OFFER RESTRICTIONS: Offer expires July 31, 2026.

 GENERAL RESTRICTIONS: Cruise fares listed are cruise only in CAD dollars, per person, based on double occupancy and for CA residents only.
-All fares and offers are for new bookings made September 1, 2025 to September 30, 2025, are subject to availability; may not be combinable with other offers except Viking Explorer Society Credit.
+All fares and offers are for new bookings made July 1, 2026 to July 31, 2026, are subject to availability; may not be combinable with other offers except Viking Explorer Society Credit.
 Special cruise fares are based upon published full cruise fares; cruise fares do not include prepaid charges, optional facilities, and personal charges, as defined in the terms and conditions of the Passenger Ticket Contract which may be viewed elsewhere on this website.
 Full cruise fares may not have resulted in actual sales in all stateroom categories and may not have been in effect during the last 90 days.
 Promotional fares may remain in effect after the expiration date.
 Air promotion applies to economy, roundtrip flights only from select Viking River Cruises CA gateways and includes airport-to-ship or hotel transfers, air taxes and air fuel surcharges.
 Viking reserves the right to correct errors or omissions and to change any and all fares at any time.
 For up-to-date prices, please call Viking or your Travel Agent.
 Additional terms and conditions may apply.
 Complete terms and conditions may be found in the Passenger Ticket Contract.

 NOTE: North American flights depart one day prior to check-in date.
 Paid Business or Premium Economy Class may require travel in economy on flights within North America or Europe.
 Premium economy is limited to specific airlines and we may not be able to accommodate based on aircraft type and availability.
 Roundtrip airport transfers are included when air is purchased with a cruise or cruisetour package; if air is not purchased from Viking, transfers may be purchased separately.
 All transfers must be in conjunction with a Viking-purchased cruise, cruisetour, land extension or extra hotel nights.
 Air prices are per person based on cruise/cruisetour check-in date and include transfers plus all government taxes/fees of approximately $160 and air fuel surcharges.
 Air seats are limited; airfares are subject to change and are not guaranteed until full payment of air is received.